alainib/duplicator_finder/README.md

 # duplicator_finder

-browse a folder (with sub folders) a find duplicate files (based on filesize) user prompt to delete duplicates of each files
+browse a given windows folder (with sub folders) to find duplicate files (based on filesize)

+user prompt to delete duplicates of each files or autodelete all execpt one